julisinghpatel/Calculator1/README.md

 # Calculator1
-I Developed this home page Website using HTML ,CSS.To see the website on chrome,Google .
+I Developed this Calculator using HTML ,CSS.To see the website on chrome,Google .